 - Combination of courses (ECI, EMS, EAC, CSC, EDP, PSY) to fulfill students’ research and career goals

 The Graduate School outlines basic requirements for admission.

 - Current resumé

 - Personal statement detailing background and experiences with goals and commitment to doctoral studies.
 If relevant, please include a description of the target ELM faculty with whom you hope to engage.

 - Three reference letters detailing relationship to applicant and discussing your work ethic/potential as a doctoral student.

-- Master’s degree or equivalent from an accredited institution of higher education
+- Transcripts for master’s degree or equivalent from an accredited institution of higher education

 - 3.0 grade point average or higher at the master’s level